-We recommend that you first take a test without time pressure, where you will see the explanation after answering each question.
-This way you can first see what kinds of questions occur and how to solve them.
+We recommend that you first take a free practice test to see what kinds of questions occur and how to solve them.

 A Situational Judgment Test evaluates how you will respond to situations that you may encounter in a professional environment.
 A question will always have the format of a situation sketch and a number of possible responses.
 The situations can vary from an angry customer to an impolite colleague during a presentation.

 You are expected to indicate the most effective response in the given situation.
 This generally involves 4 types of assignments:

 The situations may differ per employer, but the form will almost always be the same.
 It is helpful to make a number of practice sets so that you know what to expect.
 However, it is not a subject where it pays to practice for hours.